Oscar-Yu-Cheuk-Chun/Programming-Summative-1/README.md

 - The next section is for displaying historic European artworks, each artwork consists:
   - the image of artwork itself
   - desription for the artwork's name, author and year of creation
-  - a download button to download the image
+  - a download button to download the image/
 ![Alt text](/image/image.png?raw=true "Optional Title")
 - The section is screensize responsive so the grid of the images will change according to the screensize

 - The next section is two buttons which can individually shows and hide a chart
   - the first button is to show and hide a bar chart showing the top 20 artist who created most artwork in the dataset
-  - the second button is to show and hide a bar chart showing the amount of artwork created in different art period
+  - the second button is to show and hide a bar chart showing the amount of artwork created in different art period/
 ![Alt text](/image/buttons.png?raw=true "Optional Title")
-- After clicking on both button, the two charts should be shown as follows,
+- After clicking on both button, the two charts should be shown as follows,/
 ![Alt text](/image/charts.png?raw=true "Optional Title")
 - The barchart is interactive so if user hover on each bar they can view the exact value of it.

 - The next section is for displaying artworks of Gogh, Vincent van, each artwork consists:
   - the image of artwork itself
-  - desription for the artwork's name
+  - desription for the artwork's name/
 ![Alt text](/image/van_gogh.png?raw=true "Optional Title")
 - The section is screensize responsive so the grid of the images will change according to the screensize